Guard of honour: Poland

-The honour guard unit in Poland is the Representative Honour Guard Regiment of the Polish Armed Forces, created on 30 March 2018 on the basis of the Representative Honour Guard Battalion.
+The honour guard unit in Poland is the Representative Regiment of the Polish Armed Forces, created on 30 March 2018 on the basis of the Representative Battalion.
 It performs ceremonial duties on behalf of the armed forces and the President of Poland throughout the capital of Warsaw acting as the combined ceremonial representative for the Polish Armed Forces.
 It performs annually during the Armed Forces Day parade on Ujazdów Avenue and renders honours to foreign individuals during state arrival ceremonies at the Presidential Palace.
 Also posted within its ranks is the Presidential Mounted Ceremonial Troop of the Armed Forces, which also acts as an honour guard and horse guard unit.
 Outside the regiment, which represents the service branches of the Armed Forces (Polish Army, Navy and Air Force) mainly, the Warsaw Garrison and other civil uniformed services all maintain honour guard units of their own, all of which are company-sized.

 The Marshal's Guard of the Sejm is the official honour and security unit for the Polish Parliament.
 Members of the guard are commonly observed guarding the plaque in the front of the Sejm which commemorates the Polish MPs and senators who were killed in the 2010 Polish Air Force Tu-154 crash in Smolensk, Russia.
 The Honour Guard Company of the Polish Border Guard has operated under the traditions of the Podhale Rifles since 2007.
 Honour guard companies are also maintained by the Polish Police, Polish Special Forces, Polish Territorial Defence Forces, State Fire Service, Warsaw Capital Garrison, and the Polish Border Guard.

 Portugal

 The main honour guard to the President of Portugal is the Security and State Honours Unit (Unidade de Segurança e Honras de Estado, USHE), which is a part of the National Republican Guard.
-This formation, of regimental size, includes the Presidential Squadron (Esquadrão Presidencial), the Horse Band, the Guard Marching Band, and the State Honours and Security Group, which is mostly an infantry unit.
-It carries out its ceremonial duties through armed detachments of guards of honour, normally dismounted.
-It is a directly reporting unit of the Operations Command of the NRG.
+This formation, of regimental size, includes the Presidential Squadron (Esquadrão Presidencial), the Horse Band, the Guard Marching Band, and the State Honours and Security Group, composed of three cavalry squadrons — the 2nd Squadron, a motorcycle unit since 1944, currently stationed in Ajuda, Lisbon; the 3rd Horse Squadron, stationed in Braço de Prata, Marvila; and the 4th Horse Squadron, also stationed in Ajuda — and two infantry companies, one stationed in Ajuda and the other in Necessidades.
+It carries out its ceremonial duties through armed detachments of guards of honour, usually dismounted but also mounted.It is a directly reporting unit of the Operations Command of the NRG.